Home

 On a long journey like a career change, there will be many small steps and successes along the way.
 They may not feel all that significant at the time and so it is easy to feel that you are not achieving much.
 This can leave you feeling discouraged.

-One of my favourite self motivation techniques is to keep a success diary.
 At the end of the day, make a note of at least three things you have achieved, three steps you have taken that will move you towards your goal.
 Do not feel that they have to be big things.
-Picking up a paper on the way home, scanning the job ads and jotting down some ideas that appeal to you could be an example.
+Picking up a newspaper on the way home, scanning the job ads and jotting down some ideas that appeal to you could be an example.

-Writing these actions down helps confirm that you are progressing.
 And looking back through the actions listed in your success diary can give you a real boost when you are feeling low because you think you are getting nowhere.

 Look for patterns

-You may be feeling lacking in motivation now, but you haven’t always felt like that.
-So look back to the past to situations when you have felt motivated.
 Relive those experiences in your mind’s eye.
 What was going on then?
 What gave you that energy boost?
 For example, was it that you had people around you to share your enthusiasm with?
 Was it that you were very clear about what you were trying to achieve?
 Or maybe you’d just had a good night’s sleep for a change!

 Equally, review the times in the past when your energy has slipped.
 What were the influences then?
 Sometimes it can be something external like the weather.
 It is hard for anyone to feel positive on a cold rainy day!